quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   packet and the difference between the this packet number and the Largest Unacked is larger than the threshold.

-* when the packet number is lower than the Largest Acked packet.
+* when the packet number is lower than the Largest Acked.
   (TODO: is that true?
 Should there be some kind of threshold?)

 * when the total number of Unreported Missing packets is larger